 Depending on the composition of our diet, amino acids may be very important as a source of energy.
 While plant-derived foodstuffs are typically rich in starch, meat is high in protein but low in carbohydrates.
 Therefore, when on a diet that contains mostly meat, amino acids become our major source of glucose.

 What happens if protein is supplied in excess of the amount needed to cover our requirement for glucose?
-While the liver in principle contains all enzyme activities required to oxidize the surplus carbon, measurements of the liver’s overall oxygen consumption indicate that most of the oxidation must happen elsewhere .
-Presumably, much of the carbon still ends up as glucose, which is then either stored as glycogen or released into the circulation.
+While the liver in principle contains all enzyme activities required to oxidize the surplus carbon, measurements of the liver’s overall oxygen consumption indicate that most of the carbon must be disposed of elsewhere .
+Presumably, much of the carbon is still initially converted to glucose, which is then either stored as glycogen or released into the circulation.
 In the latter case, the surplus will mostly be converted to fat in adipose tissue.
-A surplus of ketogenic amino acids will mostly be converted to fat in the liver, which is then packaged and released as VLDL (see slide 11.4.2).
+A surplus of ketogenic amino acids will mostly be converted in the liver to triacylglycerol, which is then packaged and released as VLDL (see slide 11.4.2).

 Transamination of amino acids